 LOCKHART, Texas — The cities of Bastrop and Lockhart are both preparing to change how police handle situations when people are caught with marijuana.

 On Tuesday, voters in both cities approved propositions that decriminalize possession of small amounts of marijuana.
-68% of voters supported the measure in Lockhart, while 70% of voters supported it in Bastrop.
+Approximately 68% of voters supported the measure in Lockhart, while 70% of voters supported it in Bastrop.

 Lockhart resident Stephen Piatt knows firsthand what it's like to have a charge affect your life forever.

 Piatt recalled how 15 years ago, he was charged for carrying under 28 grams.

-Now, at the age of 33, he says he is still paying the price.
+Now, at the age of 33, he said he is still paying the price.

 Now, Bastrop and Lockhart will have more lenient policies when it comes to marijuana offenses.